meekm/LoRaSoundkit/README.md

   }
 }
 ```

+## Test Report
+The [report](test/Test-report-TTGO-LoRa-Soundkit.pdf) describes three test sets: LoRa TTGO with ICS43434, LoRa TTGO withh SPH0645 and the Teensy4 set of the Sensor Community.
+The tests are executed with certified class 1 calibrator and soundlevel meter.

 ## Example graphical output Sound Kit
 Below a heatmap and graph of a sound measurement on my balcony in quiet residential area.
 The values shown are in dB(Z)
 In this graph some remarkable items are vissible: